 Preparing your artwork in the correct format

-In order to achieve the best possible results we require artwork to be prepared in a suitable high resolution format.
+In order to achieve the best possible results we require artwork to be prepared in a suitable high-resolution format.
 The ideal file to send to us is a vector file as this offers the best quality and does not lose resolution when scaled up or down.
 If you have business cards or letterheads produced for your company the chances are your printers will have your logo in the correct format.

 We accept artwork via email, on key/disc or via a file transfer website such as Dropbox.
 It's best to provide your artwork in the following formats: AI, CDR, DST, EMB, EPS, JPG, PDF, PNG, PSD or TIFF at 300dpi with all fonts outlined or in the case of Corel Draw converted to curves.
 These are the preferred formats so if artwork is provided correctly no artwork charges apply.
 Artwork saved as a Microsoft Word document or as a PowerPoint presentation or even supplied on paper will have to be re-drawn and artwork charges may apply.

-All fonts should be converted to outlines which means the font is no longer made up from letters but turned into graphic image shapes.
+All fonts should be converted to outlines which means the font is no longer made up of letters but turned into graphic image shapes.
 If we do not have the font you have used in your artwork installed on our systems and it has not been turned into outlines the font will be replaced and look incorrect.

 Outlining a font can be achieved in a graphics package like Adobe Illustrator or Acrobat.
 Under the type menu look for a command called “Create Outlines” or select the text with the selection tool > right click and then select “Create Outlines”.